Updated: BREAKING: Intel Closes its R&D Office in Egypt

 In 2011 Intel made its first acquisition of an Egyptian company by acquiring Wireless startup SySDSoft

-Whatever Intel says about the motivation for this decisions and Whether Intel will keep its sales arm in Egypt or not it is a bad news for Egypt since closing Intel’s R&D arm in Egypt is bad for the technology sector in Egypt and a loss for the engineering talents Egypt needs to grow its engineering base.
+Whatever Intel says about the motivation for this decisions it is a bad news for Egypt since closing Intel’s R&D arm in Egypt is bad for the technology sector in Egypt and a loss for the engineering talents Egypt needs to grow its engineering base.

-So based on that Intel’s decision harms the tech ecosystem in Egypt and its economy.
-Taking into account that other International tech companies sclosed their offices in Egypt, such as Yahoo’s decision to close its office in Cairo in Oct.
+So based on that Intel’s decision, harms the tech ecosystem in Egypt and its economy.
+Taking into account that other International tech companies closed their offices in Egypt, such as Yahoo’s decision to close its office in Cairo in Oct.
 2013.

 Here is the full statement from Intel: